The Drug Crisis in Aurora, CO

 Short-term residential treatment uses similar settings but for less time, catering to those whose substance issues are relatively mild.
 Aftercare following treatment is always recommended.

 Lastly, outpatient treatment varies in length and intensity, but allows patients more independence than other types.
 This is ideal for those who can commute to treatment but still have family or career obligations preventing them from living in a treatment facility.

 All types of treatment include group and individual therapy which often continues long after the rest of the program is over.
 Whichever type of addiction rehab a patient decides on, treatment is the best path to a better future.

 Addiction Rehab Near You

 Don’t want to travel for treatment?
 Despite the drawbacks mentioned earlier, getting treatment near where you live has its advantages.
-A loving circle of family and friends can do a lot to motivate recovery, and a support system is essential for long-term sobriety.
+A loving group of trusted individuals can do a lot to motivate recovery, and a support system is essential for long-term sobriety.
 Getting treatment locally also makes it easier to transition to aftercare that will fit into your new routine.

-If you or a loved one are in need of addiction rehab treatment in Aurora, CO, our expert staff can answer any questions you may have about recovery and the different options available.
+If you believe you need substance abuse rehab treatment in Aurora, CO, our addiction specialists can help you get the information you need about recovery and the different options available.
 You don’t have to do this alone.
 Get in touch today by calling 720-419-0378 and change your future for the better!